Disclosing Nutritional Information to Reduce Chronic Diseases

 Nutritional labeling did improve over time—but only slowly and sporadically.
 Often labeling failed to keep pace with new science.
 Scientists had known since the 1970s that trans fatty acids were the most health-threatening fats, for example.
 The FDA, however, did not require their listing on food labels until 2006.
 Major food allergens (from tree nuts to shellfish) were not clearly labeled until 2006.
 And labels continued to group together all carbohydrates despite evidence that complex carbohydrates were healthier than simple carbohydrates.
 The risks and benefits of dietary supplements remained largely undisclosed.
 In the late 2000s several industry groups launched private front-of-package labels, some of which were flagged by the FDA for being misleading and unfounded.

 In an effort to curb obesity and related chronic illnesses, several states and local governments started mandating that chain restaurants report calorie information on their menus.
 In 2010 the Affordable Care Act made the scope of restaurant transparency national by introducing mandatory disclosure of calorie information for restaurants with 20 or more locations that offer standardized products.
 In November 2014, the FDA issued the rules that would finalize the national transparency requirements.
-By the end of 2015, large restaurant chains, grocery and convenience stores as well as movie theaters will have to list calories prominently in their menus and menu boards.
-Vending machines have until the end of 2016 to comply.
+Compliance was delayed from December 2015 to May 2017.
 Restaurant chains welcomed the new rule because it set a single national standard, which they viewed as preferable to complying with a patchwork of local regulations.
 Several chain restaurants have already started listing calorie information on their menus voluntarily and adding low calorie options anticipating the transparency requirements.

 This case study is drawn from Full Disclosure, Fung, Graham and Weil, 2007.